maxkrueger96/python-api-challenge/README.md

 ### Not in the US
 ### Cloudiness less than 50%
 ### and Wind Speed less than 5 mph
-## This left me with a sensible 14 cities.
+## This left me with a sensible 8 cities to work with.

+### Then, it was an easy matter using the google places API to find the hotels and plot them on the heatmap.